MarcosSantosDev/books_of_my_life_frontend/README.md

 ### yarn build
 > Bundles the app into static files for production.

-### yarn test
-> Starts the test runner.

-### yarn eject
-> Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!

-### yarn start
-> Start the project as an application in development mode

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details